Skip to content

 Updated on by Georank team

-Nigeria has a birth rate of 33 (annual births per 1,000 people) and a fertility rate of 4.48 (the average amount of children a woman would have during her lifetime).
+Nigeria has a birth rate of 33 (annual births per 1,000 people) and a fertility rate of 4.48 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in Nigeria was 6.36 children per woman — 1.42 times higher than in 2023.